Establishing the paternity of a child in Nevada can have financial, medical and legal repercussions.

 There are several ways to establish paternity in Nevada.
 If a couple is married at the time of the birth or conception, the man is assumed to be the father.
 However, a man could challenge fatherhood in either of these situations.

-If a couple is not married, paternity could be established through signing a voluntary acknowledgement at the time of birth or at the local Office of Vital Records.
+If a couple is not married, paternity could be established through signing a voluntary acknowledgment at the time of birth or at the local Office of Vital Records.
 Otherwise, any of the parties mentioned above can file a paternity suit.

 To determine paternity, it is most likely that the alleged father, child and mother will undergo a DNA test.
 In some cases, this involves merely swabbing the inside of the cheek, and in others, blood could be drawn.
 It is even possible to do a paternity test before the child is born.